By Carrie R. Wheadon,

 Parents Need to Know

-Parents need to know that there are plenty of adult themes in this popular BBC series -- sex, scandal, and cover up; sexual assault; thievery; blackmail; sudden death -- but all are handled in very buttoned-up Edwardian English fashion.
+Parents need to know that Downton Abbey is a popular BBC series with plenty of adult themes like sex, scandal, and intrigue.
+Sexual assault, thievery, blackmail, and sudden death are all are handled in very buttoned-up, Edwardian English fashion.
 When an unmarried woman sleeps with a male visitor, both are still completely clothed when the camera cuts away.
 Both opposite-sex and same-sex couples kiss.
-There are some sad and/or tense moments (a corpse is dragged down a hallway, a medical procedure is shown in detail, a woman dies in childbirth, a beloved character is raped), but overall Downton Abbey offers the typical costume drama experience, complete with backstabbing sisters (they can be really cruel), out-of-touch but usually well-meaning upper-class characters, and a few scheming servants amidst an otherwise loyal and steadfast house staff.
+There are some sad, upsetting, and/or tense moments (a corpse is dragged down a hallway, a medical procedure is shown in detail, a woman dies in childbirth, a beloved character is raped), but overall Downton Abbey offers the typical costume drama experience, complete with backstabbing sisters (they can be really cruel), out-of-touch but usually well-meaning upper-class characters, and a few scheming servants amidst an otherwise loyal and steadfast house staff.

 For fans of costume dramas, this Masterpiece Classic series (originally broadcast on the BBC in England) is a complete delight, even if it sometimes veers into melodrama.
 Attention to detail really draws viewers into the time period -- there's the sprawling estate, the classic cars, the first telephone, the newspapers ironed every morning, etc..
 But of course it's the dresses and hats that really steal the show.